kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 Context switches are not free; **1). thread scheduling requires manipulating shared data structures in the OS and JVM**.
 The OS and JVM use the same CPUs your program does; more CPU time spent in JVM and OS code means less is available for your program.
 But OS and JVM activity is not the only cost of context switches.
 When a new thread switched in, the data it needs is unlikely to be in the local processor cache, so **2). a context switch causes a flurry of cache misses**, and thus threads run a little more slowly when they are first scheduled.
 This is one of the reasons that schedulers give each runnable thread a certain minimum time quantum even when many other threads are waiting: it amortizes the cost of the context switch and its consequences over more uninterrupted execution time, improving overall throughput (at some cost to responsiveness).

 When a thread blocks because it is waiting for a contended lock, the JVM usually suspends the thread and allows it to be switched out.
 If threads block frequently, they will be unable to use their full scheduling quantum.
-A program that does more blocking (blocking I/O, waiting for contended locks, or waiting on condition variables) incurs more context switchces than one that is CPU-bound, increasing scheduling overhead and reducing throughput.
+A program that does more blocking (blocking I/O, waiting for contended locks, or waiting on condition variables) incurs more context switches than one that is CPU-bound, increasing scheduling overhead and reducing throughput.
 (Non-blocking algorithms can also help reduce context switches; see Chapter 15)

 ### 11.3.2 Memory Synchronization
 The performance cost of synchronization comes from several sources.
 The visibility guarantees provided by: